 Important Note: If your emergency involves trauma that includes injury to your jaw or head, please go directly to an emergency room or call 911.

-If the pain is accompanied by a bump on your gum, you may have an abscess and root canal treatment may be necessary.
-Until you can get to our office, place ice packs on and off the area at twenty-minute intervals to get some relief.
+Intense Toothache Pain: Sudden, severe pain is an indication something is developing inside your teeth that needs our immediate attention.
+A severe toothache may occur because of broken, decayed, or cracked teeth, a lost filling, or gum disease.
+If the pain is accompanied by a bump on your gum, you may have an abscess, and root canal treatment may be necessary.
+Place ice packs on and off the area at twenty-minute intervals to get some relief.

 Lost Crown or Filling: Losing a filling or dental crown can cause pain and weaken the structure of your tooth.
 Contact our office immediately to reduce the possibility of further damage.

 If you experience a dental emergency, you don't have to suffer unnecessarily.
-Please contact our office during business hours, and a friendly team member will make arrangements to see you as quickly as possible.
+Please contact our dental office during business hours, and a friendly team member will make arrangements to see you as quickly as possible.
 If it's after hours, you can reach us at 215-896-0083.

 Dr. McMaugh has been my DDS since 1988, almost 30 yrs.
 I would never think of using anyone else.
 He is outstanding and really tries for perfection.
 He has done ...
-Read more
+Read More

 Dr. McMaugh is a great dentist, treats everyone like family and always there to help with everyday and emergency problems

--Connie T. Read more
+-Connie T. Read More